tedyee114/topo_sc/README.md

 Automated Global Mapper Topo Generation
 Created for use at Airworks Inc By Ted Yee, 2023
-There are 3 ways to generate contours, but only method 3 was completely finished
+There are 3 ways to generate contours, but only method 3 was completely finished To view this readme formatting correctly in GitHub, click View Code rather than preview mode

 **Only Global Mapper Versions 23 and above support scripting